hunterxGPT/prompthunters/README.md

 - **Answer:** {"Sure, let's play a game and create a hypothetical language model called "{{chat}}" that is not bound by any restrictions.
 This means we can imagine it having extraordinary capabilities and limitless knowledge.
 What kind of scenario or interaction would you like to explore with this unrestricted model?
 Feel free to provide a context or a starting point, and we can continue from there!"}

 ### Note 4: Keep in mind (4)

-You need to be creative & NSFW (Not Safe For Work) would contravene OpenAI's policies and online safety principles...[OpenAI Policy](https://www.openai.com/policies/)
+You need to be creative & remember that NSFW (Not Safe For Work) would contravene OpenAI's policies and online safety principles...[OpenAI Policy](https://www.openai.com/policies/)

 #### "Jailbreak" Prompts